jakespracher/Jakespracher/README.md

 👋 I'm Jake

-🤖 I'm a programmer and Fractional CTO for early stage startups
+🤖 I'm a programmer and Fractional CTO for early stage startups.
+I have over a decade of experience writing software, half of which I spent at Apple.

 📍 I'm currently based in Norfolk, VA

+🌊 I enjoy surfing, hiking, and skateboarding

 🎹 I also [produce music](http://linktr.ee/prophi.see)